kimdoanh89/Cisco-learning/SD-WAN/Chapter-3.md

 - Tag: optional, transitie attribute, redistributing to or from OMP does not carry the tag.
 - VPN: indicates what VPN/VRF this route was advertised from

-An example is as follows:
+An example of OMP routes is as follow:
 ```bash
 vEdge1# sh omp routes 10.12.0.0/24